Who can get support

 However, that doesn't mean there aren't other sources of support.

-Disability support services for people with mental health needs or age-related needs are generally funded by Health New Zealand .
+Disability support services for people with mental health needs or age-related needs are generally funded by the Ministry of Health external URL .

-Disability support services for people with impairments such as paraplegia and brain injury caused by accident or injury are generally funded by ACC .
+Disability support services for people with impairments such as paraplegia and brain injury caused by accident or injury are generally funded by ACC.
+Find out more about what they fund at ACC - What we cover external URL .

 Get a needs assessment

-Needs assessments are available if you meet the Ministry’s definition of disability.
+Needs assessments are the first step in the eligibility process and are available if you meet the Ministry’s definition of disability.
 A needs assessment looks at your abilities, resources, goals and needs and is completed by a Needs Assessment and Service Coordination (NASC) organisation.

 - outline what disability support services are available

-- determine their eligibility for ministry-funded support services
+- determine eligibility for ministry funded support services

-- maximise their independence so that they can live the life they want
+- maximise independence so that you can live the life you want

-- make sure that the support and services allocated to them are fair and fit within the criteria.
+- make sure that the support and services allocated are fair and fit within the criteria.

-Once the NASC has your referral, they will review your eligibility for ministry-funded disability support services.
+Once the NASC has heard from you, they will review your eligibility for Ministry funded disability support services.
 They’ll make an appointment with you and any family, whānau, āiga or carer you would like to have with you.
+Please note there is usually a waitlist for in person appointments.

 Connect with a Disability Information Advisory Service